Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

 The site was deployed to Github Pages via the following process:

-+ Navigate to settings from within Whippet Walks Github project
++ Navigate to settings from within the Rock-paper-scissors-lizard-spock Github project

 + Select Pages from the Code and automation section